NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Torag - Moderate Boon.md

-**Moderate Boon** You are counted as family among Torag and his followers.
+You are counted as family among Torag and his followers.

 You gain the effects of a single dwarf ancestry feat of Torag's choice, even if you are not a dwarf, as long as you maintain Torag's blessing.